Moderate deviations of triangle counts in sparse Erd\H{o}s-R\'enyi random graphs $G(n,m)$ and $G(n,p)$: Codegrees in

-for the codegree deviation.
-We shall consider two ranges of codegree deviations \begin{itemize} \item[(i)] From $\Theta(tn^{1/2})$ to $\Theta(t^2n)$ \item[(ii)] Larger than $\Theta(t^2n)$ \end{itemize} The first range considers deviations from the order of the codegree standard deviation to the order of the mean, while the second range considers genuinely large codegree deviations.
+which is the deviation of the codegree from its expected value in $G_m\sim G(n,m)$.
+We shall consider two ranges of codegree deviations \begin{itemize} \item[(i)] from $\Theta(tn^{1/2})$ to $\Theta(t^2n)$, and \item[(ii)] larger than $\Theta(t^2n)$. \end{itemize} The first range considers deviations from the order of the codegree standard deviation to the order of the mean, while the second range considers genuinely large codegree deviations.

 One observation is that a vertex $u$ with large degree is likely to have large codegree with almost all vertices.
 For this reason we focus in this section on pairs $uw$ which have large codegree which \emph{cannot} be explained directly in terms of the degree of one of its vertices.
 Corresponding to (i) and (ii) above, \begin{itemize} \item[(i)] For $k\in K_1:=\{10,\dots ,\lceil \log_{2}(tn^{1/2})+10\rceil \}$, we define